September 18, 2025

 Quality and safety first

-Wild-sourced since 1993, this oregano oil emphasizes quality.
+• Wild-sourced since 1993, this oregano oil emphasizes quality.
+Choose products that have undergone third party testing for purity and quality.
 If you use prescription or over-the-counter medication, talk with your doctor about timing and possible interactions or side effects.

 Know when to call a clinician